MuhammadIbrahim001/tiktok_integration/README.md

 # TikTok Integration in Flutter

-This project demonstrates how to integrate TikTok SDK in a Flutter application using the `tiktok_integration` package.
+This guide demonstrates how to integrate the TikTok SDK in a Flutter application using the `tiktok_integration` package.
 Below are the steps to set up, configure, and use this integration.

+---

 ## Prerequisites

-1. Flutter SDK installed on your system.
+1. **Flutter SDK** installed on your system.
 [Install Flutter](https://docs.flutter.dev/get-started/install)
-2. A TikTok Developer Account to get your App ID and TikTok App ID.
+2. A **TikTok Developer Account** to get your App ID and TikTok App ID.
 [TikTok Developers](https://developers.tiktok.com/)
 3. Basic knowledge of Flutter development.

 ---